Alternative Choices for You

 The first thing you notice when you head over to AtlasVPN's pricing page is that it is extremely cheap to invest in longer plans.
-However, a one-month subscription costs $9.99 – which is nothing to phone home about.
+However, a one-month subscription costs $10.99 – which is definitely on the expensive side.

-The discounts kick in when you pay for a full year, which lowers the cost of the subscription to just $29.88 per year (the equivalent of $2.49 per month), and the prices get truly bonkers when you commit for three years, reducing the cost to just $1.39 per month.
+The discounts kick in when you pay for a full year, which lowers the cost of the subscription to just $39.42 per year (the equivalent of $3.29 per month), and the prices get even lower when you commit for three years, reducing the cost to just $1.99 per month.

-In keeping with the VPN industry as a whole, AtlasVPN provides a no-quibbles 30-day money-back guarantee.
-This means you can test the VPN on any of its payment plans and still ask to get your money back within the first month if you aren't happy.
+As with most other VPN providers, AtlasVPN provides a no-quibble 30-day money-back guarantee.
+This means you can test the VPN on any of its payment plans and still ask to get your money back within the first month if you decide the service isn't right for you.

 AtlasVPN is a service that markets itself as good for streaming due to its fast speeds.
 Its website makes a big deal of its streaming-friendly features by directly comparing itself to a number of leading VPN brands.

-Despite this slight gripe, the rest of the image is accurate and demonstrates that this service does have certain winning attributes.
+This service certainly has some winning attributes.
 Of course, what it fails to mention is that there are features that some competing VPNs have – that AtlasVPN does not.
-That said, we were generally impressed with what is on offer, particularly at the three-year price point (which is actually extremely cheap).
+That said, we were generally impressed with what is on offer, particularly at the three-year price point (which is extremely cheap).

 We've included a full list of its features below: